Brexit at breaking point? Diary dates for Britain's EU departure

 The transition period, designed to ease the impact on businesses and relieve uncertainty, is due to end.
 Little has been agreed so far about the new arrangements between Britain and the EU on trade, customs and other major issues.

-Reporting by William James, Additional reporting by Gabriela Baczynska, editing by Guy Faulconbridge, David Stamp and Richard Balmforth
+Reporting by William James, Additional reporting by Gabriela Baczynska, Editing by Guy Faulconbridge and Robin Pomeroy